Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 When you are relocating, pricing strategy becomes even more important.

-If the home is overpriced, it may sit longer than expected and create carrying-cost pressure.
-If it is priced strategically, it may create stronger buyer interest and a more predictable path to closing.
+If the home is overpriced, it may sit longer than expected and create additional carrying costs, travel, stress, and uncertainty.
+If it is priced strategically, it may generate stronger buyer interest and support a more predictable path to closing.

 A pricing strategy should consider: